tximeta: transcript quantification import with automatic metadata

 .

-First we specify the path where the Salmon index is located.
+First we specify the path where salmon index directory with

 Typically you would not use system.file